I-Hadjifrangiskou/Quant-Portfolio-Project/README.md

 | VRP             | 0.797                    | -37.2%        |
 | Combined        | **0.964**                | **-35.3%**    |

 >  **Conclusion**: The combined strategy outperforms both individual strategies in Sharpe ratio and drawdown, suggesting a better risk-adjusted return profile.
-It is also worth noting that these strategies are only theoretical, transaction costs, slippage and delays are not taking into account.
+It is also worth noting that these strategies are only theoretical: Transaction costs, slippage and delays are not taking into account.
 Additionally, we assume infinite liquidity and rebalancing is frictionless.

 #### Strategy Performance Plots